 Microcopy is a great way brands are able to assist users while also showing their brand identity.
 An error page is no longer just a transmission of information but an opportunity for brands to show off their personality.
 While design is aimed at aesthetics, UX writing is the design of how your website or apps sounds.
 Microcopy is often brand-specific which means a great opportunity for brands to engage emotionally and directly with their audience.

 When limitations occur regarding the amount of text on screen, digital illustrations are a great way to tell your brand or product story without saying a word.
-Many large brands, including high-end fashion house Gucci, will continue to tap into the growing trend of powerful illustrations to evoke emotional responses from their audiences.
+Many large brands, including high-end fashion house Gucci, will continue to tap into the growing trend of powerful illustrations.

 In 2021, brands will continue to leverage the engaging and emotive power of immersive 3D design elements.
 With the inevitable rise in popularity of Virtual Reality (VR) and Augmented Reality (AR) expected to peak in 2021-2022, the use of 3D elements in website and mobile app design is a trend that will continue for years to come.